Elehuris Montero Player Props: Rockies vs. Brewers

 Elehuris Montero At The Plate

-- Montero is batting .204 with seven doubles, a triple, three home runs and five walks.
+- Montero is hitting .197 with seven doubles, a triple, three home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.